huangbinjie/meng/readme.md

 # mengbi

-an arbitrary magic react state management.
+an arbitrary magic react state management for rxjs enthusiast.

 ## 安装